Reminder Advertising: The Secret Weapon for Brand Domination

 Coca-Cola: The Kings of Reminder Advertising

-Coca-Cola doesn't need to convince you to try their product.
+Coca-Cola doesn’t need to convince you to try its product.
 Everyone knows what Coke is.
 Instead, they focus on reminding you how great Coke is, often tying their ads to emotions or experiences.

 Remember their “Share a Coke” campaign?
 That wasn’t about introducing a new product.
 It was a brilliant reminder campaign that got people talking about and buying Coke repeatedly.